 \subsection{Knapsack Problems}

 A \emph{knapsack problem} is a combinatorial optimization problem defined as follows.
-A set of $n$ items are given and each of them is associated with value $v_i$ and weight $w_i$.
+A set of $n$ items is given and each item is associated with value $v_i$ and weight $w_i$.
 Capacity $C$ of a knapsack is also given.
 Here, we assume all these values are positive integers.
-The objective is to obtain a subset of items with the maximum total value under a constraint that the total weight do not exceed the capacity.
+The objective is to obtain a subset of items with the maximum total value under a constraint that the total weight does not exceed the capacity.
 A knapsack problem is mathematically modeled as the following: